Byte Converter

 This converter handles precise conversions using exact decimal and binary multiplication factors.
 All conversions normalize through a base byte value before being expressed in the target unit.
-The tool correctly implements both the SI (IEC 80000-13) decimal standard and the IEC binary (IEC 60027-2) standard, ensuring accurate results for all 40 supported units.

 Common Applications